ssg-research/ssg-research.github.io/README.md

 For creating the project webpage for the first time, please use the template found under `/projects/template.md`

-The project webpages should be added to _projects/mlsec or _projects/platsec with the filename as <projectname>.md Once the project page has been created, link to the project webpage in _pages/mlsec.md or _pages/platsec.md as [Model extraction attacks and defenses](/_projects/mlsec/modelExtDef)
+The project webpages should be added to _projects/mlsec or _projects/platsec with the filename as <projectname>.md Once the project page has been created, link to the project webpage in _pages/mlsec.md or _pages/platsec.md as [Model extraction attacks and defenses](/mlsec/modelExtDef) (use the `permalink:` from the project page's frontmatter, not the file path)

 If you wish to make your project page in HTML instead, it is recommended to run the website locally for viewing/testing.